llm-bible/llm-bible.github.io/_publications/hu2023llm.markdown

 bibkey: hu2023llm
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2304.01933"}
-tags: ['Training Techniques', 'Model Architecture', 'Tools', 'GPT', 'Pretraining Methods', 'Fine-Tuning', 'Prompting']
+tags: ['Fine-Tuning', 'Tools', 'GPT', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'Prompting']
 ---
 The success of large language models (LLMs), like GPT-4 and ChatGPT, has led to the development of numerous cost-effective and accessible alternatives that